 (ii) Quantitative Reasoning taken after 8/1/2011 - 143; and

 (iii) Analytical Writing - 4.0.

 Candidates not meeting the minimum GRE criteria may apply for admission on a provisional status.

-Transfer of Credits: With approval of the Dean of the School of Communications and the Registrar, a student may transfer up to nine semester hours of prior graduate work toward the master’s degree.
+Transfer of Credits: With approval of the Dean of the School of Communication Arts and the Registrar, a student may transfer up to nine (9) semester hours of prior graduate credits toward the master’s degree.
 These credits must have been completed at a regionally-accredited graduate school.
-Only courses with a grade of B or better which are equivalent to Asbury University courses may be transferred.
+Only courses with a grade of 'B" or better which are equivalent to Asbury University courses may be transferred.